DadArcade/peloton-to-garmin-py/README.md

 This application uses a `config.toml` file for configuration.

 **Important: Garmin 2FA**
 If your Garmin account has Two-Factor Authentication (2FA) enabled, the script cannot log in automatically on the first run.
 You must run the script manually once in an interactive terminal to enter the 2FA code.
-This will generate authentication tokens which allow future background runs (Docker/Systemd) to work without prompts.
+This will generate authentication tokens and save them to config.toml, which allow future background runs (Docker/Systemd) to work without prompts.

 ### Manual Auth Steps (Virtual Environment)
 To perform the one-time manual authentication: